 I.C.14.
 Evidence of Meeting the Standard

+As referenced in Standard IA, the mission of the Rancho Santiago Community College District is to provide “quality educational program and services that address the needs of our diverse students and communities.”
+(BP1200 District Mission).
+Further evidence of the institution holding paramount high quality education and student achievement includes BP2710 Conflict of Interest and AR 2712 Exhibit A Conflict of Interest Codes and BP7001 Code of Ethics.

 Santa Ana College ensures that its commitments to high quality education, student achievement and student learning are the college’s primary objectives.
 The Santa Ana College mission statement states, “Santa Ana College inspires, transforms, and empowers a diverse community of learners.”
 In addition to the mission statement, Santa Ana College has a set of core competencies and student learning outcomes which ensure commitment to high quality education, student achievement, and student learning.

 Santa Ana College is committed to ensuring student achievement through its Guided Pathways work.
-Guided Pathways (known as Career and Academic Pathways within the campus) establishes a supportive college environment that allows students to confidently and successfully achieve their academic goal in a timely manner by providing a clearer path to a career of value.
+Guided Pathways (known as Career and Academic Pathways within the campus) establishes a supportive college environment that provides a clear path toward a career of value and facilitates timely completion of academic goals.
 Career and Academic Pathways provide students with a set of clear steps to achieve their goals.
 Each path comes with a curated educational plan and access to the support services they need to stay on their chosen path and achieve their academic and career goals.

 The Student Success and Equity Program at Santa Ana College is a state-funded effort to improve student success outcomes for all students.
 The Student Success and Equity Program uses research and the innovative talents the faculty, staff, and administration to improve outcomes for students who are underserved.
 All the people involved in the Student Success and Equity Program are committed to the belief that it is the responsibility of the institution to improve the outcomes of all students regardless of their gender, race, income, disability, veteran status, or foster youth status.